laurabpaulsen/vejviser/README.md

 **How do we move on from here?**
 * The strategy of looking at the word before the phone number or $, & and £ to capture occupations does not work for all the data.
 As the structure varies a lot, it will pretty much take individual search patterns for each year to try and get all the occupations.
 As seen we still end up catching a lot of non-occupations, and the list would require manual cleaning before we use it as a look up.

 * We need to know at what page in the pdf (not the number at the bottom of the page, but the pdf page number) the actual gade-register starts.
 We also need to know where it ends.
+See `file_info.py` and `file_info.txt`

 * When trying to extract texts from older registers, we are experiencing issues with the quality